 Palm Rest (5% weighting)

-Senior Research Analyst Austin Palmer is a dedicated gamer in his free time and an electronics specialist during the workweek.
+Senior Review Analyst Austin Palmer is a dedicated gamer in his free time and an electronics specialist during the workweek.
 Over the last decade, he has been on the leading edge of testing everything from VR headsets to gaming mice.
 All told, Austin spends the majority of his waking hours with his fingers dancing across a keyboard.
 Likewise, Senior Review Editor Nick Miley uses a keyboard for work and recreation.
 While not a passionate gamer, Nick uses macros for administrative work and, having typed millions of words over the course of his career, knows quality switch action and well-laid out features when he uses them.
 Brian Pidduck, a writer and science teacher, also contributed to this review and applied his background in science and enthusiasm for data analysis to discern which keyboards performed the best based on our criteria.

 We measure every aspect of these keyboards to give you accurate dimensions on what you are to expect when you buy.